 Growing up, my sister and I were vegetarians, which means we learned how to cook meals together that we could both enjoy.
 This sisterly bonding usually meant that we were about to indulge in a whole lot of carbs.
-A sodium-filled box of Rice-A-Roni or Pasta Roni accompanied by a frozen vegetable, such as fake cheese sauce-drenched broccoli, was a typical go-to meal for us.
+A sodium-filled box of rice or pasta mix accompanied by a frozen vegetable, such as fake cheese sauce-drenched broccoli, was a typical go-to meal for us.
 So, claiming that we were cooks may be a bit of an exaggeration, but the end result was always fabulously tasty nonetheless (and rather unhealthy).

-Now, I’ve moved into the creative cooking world of veganism, while my vegetarian sister’s cooking skills are pretty much still at the Rice-A-Roni level (c’mon, Alli, you know this).
-However, I can’t blame her!
-From what I remember, Rice-A-Roni was never short of amazing.
+Now, I’ve moved into the creative cooking world of veganism, but from what I remember, those instant rice box dinners were never short of amazing.
 Those herbaceous flavor packets sure did pack a savory punch that brings back comforting memories of my childhood, which is why I decided that I had to come up with a comparable substitute.
 Who needs boring ol’ plain rice anyway?
-You must try my super simple, undeniably flavorful, satisfying Rice-A-Roni-inspired rice recipe—vegan or not.
+You must try my super simple, undeniably flavorful, satisfying rice pilaf recipe—vegan or not.
 This quick, yummy twist on traditional rice pairs nicely with absolutely anything and has about 25 fewer ingredients than the boxed varieties we’ve come to know and regrettably love.

-1 c. white rice (can substitute brown rice and simmer for about 50 min.)
+- 1 cup white rice (can substitute brown rice and simmer for about 50 min.)

 - First, in a large saucepan, over high heat, combine all ingredients.